How to apply for Medicine and Surgery with a Gateway Year

 November

-Stage two: Applicants ranked according to BMAT score.
-Top-ranking applicants progress to Stage 3 of the selection process.
+Stage Two: Applicants ranked according to UCAT score.
+Top-ranking applicants progress to Stage Three of the selection process.

 December